 - 52 percent thought they might not be able to be out or would be forced to hide or deny their identity.

 Unfortunately, the survey results highlight the ongoing concerns of members of the LGBTQ community and the continued importance of thorough estate planning.

 Estate Planning Can Help

 Fortunately, a well thought out and comprehensive estate plan can resolve many of the remaining issues faced by members of the LGBTQ community.
 If you are a member of that community, now is not the time to let down your guard.
 On the contrary, now is the time to remain vigilant until the day comes when all barriers to equality are broken down.

 Contact California Gay and Lesbian Estate Planning Attorneys

-If you have additional questions or concerns about LGBTQ estate planning in California, contact the experienced estate planning attorneys at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have additional questions or concerns about LGBTQ estate planning in California, contact the experienced estate planning attorneys at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.